Loweack/SwitchBot-Curtain-3-QuietDrift/README.md

 This project is based on the work by v6ak (https://github.com/v6ak/v6-quietdrift).

+⚠️ Your SwitchBot Curtain 3 has to be on v1.2 or newer.

 ## ✨ Features

 *   **🤫 QuietDrift Support**: Move your curtains slowly and silently by setting the speed to `1` (or low values).